-Being in a catabolic state might sound undesirable, however in order to be rebuilt and repaired, your muscles and organs actually benefit from switching between both states (2).
+Being in a catabolic state might sound undesirable.
+However, in order to be rebuilt and repaired, your muscles and organs actually benefit from switching between both states (5).

 Increased levels of mTOR, however, will inhibit autophagy and will decrease the catabolic effects of fasting.
 So what raises mTOR levels?

-In short, the presence of nutrients in cells.
-Protein and carbs raise mTOR the most, while fat has a modest effect on it, depending on the amount and type of fat (3).
+In short, the presence of nutrients in cells increases mTOR levels.
+Protein and carbs raise mTOR the most, while fat has a modest effect on it, depending on the amount and type of fat (6).

 As a general rule, if you’d like to stay in a fasted state and gain the autophagy benefits of fasting and are not doing it only for weight loss, you would need to try doing longer fasts (16-24 hours or more), and you should not be ingesting any calories.

-If you try longer fasts, do proceed with caution, as these can be much more difficult; if you have any medical conditions, speak to a healthcare professional first.
+If you try longer fasts, proceed with caution, as these can be much more difficult.
+If you have any medical conditions, speak to a healthcare professional first.
 Long fasts are not for everyone, and if at any point you feel bad, you should just stop your fast.